paulgramlich/aiforgood_patientclustering/README.md

 The provided script is just an excerpt of the code that was then injected into the training files of the models.

 ### Models
-We used 2 models and 1 baseline model:
+Our main research focuses on SOM-VAE and is compared to a more advanced model (DPSOM) and 1 baseline model:
 * VAE-SOM (original model and paper: https://github.com/ratschlab/SOM-VAE) `/SOMVAE`
 * DPSOM (original model and paper: https://github.com/ratschlab/dpsom) `/DPSOM`
 * Baseline Model: K-MEANS++ `/KMEANS`